25 Hidden Oregon and Washington hotels

 Just a few “housekeeping” items to keep in mind:

-- The labor market is on shaky ground, especially in rural parts of both Oregon and Washington.
+- The labor market is shaky, especially in rural Oregon and Washington.
 Be patient and understand that many of these places to stay will be understaffed, and restaurant hours and other services might be minimal.

 - If you live locally, consider taking a cooler with simple provisions to set up impromptu picnics.
 If there is anything you must have, call ahead to ensure it’ll be available.